-He competed successfully on the juvenile solo circuit in the highlands of Scotland before joining his first pipe band, Inverness Royal British Legion Pipe Band at the age of 12.
+He competed successfully on the juvenile solo circuit in the highlands of Scotland before joining his first pipe band, Inverness Royal British Legion Pipe Band at the ripe old age of 12.

-As a keen member of the Army Cadet Force, he also played with the 1st Cadet Battalion Queens Own Highlanders Pipe Band under Pipe Major Andy Venters.
-If that was not enough to keep a youngster busy, he was extremely lucky to learn Scottish snare drumming from Alistair Dowling, a world renowned drummer.
+As a keen member of the Army Cadet Force, he also played with the 1st Cadet Battalion Queens Own Highlanders Pipe Band under the leadership of Pipe Major Andy Venters.
+If that wasn’t enough to keep a youngster busy, he was extremely lucky to learn Scottish snare drumming from Alistair Dowling, a world renowned drummer.
 His last few formative years in the Highlands were spent competing in the top grade Dingwall Royal British Legion Pipe Band under Pipe Major Jimmy Jackson.

 In 1986, at the ripe old age of 18, he joined 19th Field Regiment (The Highland Gunners) Royal Artillery as the Regimental Bagpiper.
 The regiment recruited from the North East of Scotland and the Commanding Officer, Lt Col Walker was very keen to promote the Scottish roots of the regiment.